japanjeff/MarkItDown/README.md

     Given input README.md, it will create and overwrite README.html

     Usage:
-      MarkItDown.exe [-v | --verbose] FILES ...
+      MarkItDown.exe [-v] [-t TEMPLATE] FILES ...
-      MarkItDown.exe (-h | --help)
+      MarkItDown.exe -h | --help
       MarkItDown.exe --version

     Options:
-      FILES         Markdown files to be converted to HTML -h --help     Show this screen
+      FILES           Markdown files to be converted to HTML -t --template   Template HTML file to use (the token {{ MarkItHere }} will be replaced with the Markdown generated) -v --verbose    Show more detail for errors
+      -h --help       Show this screen
-      -v --verbose  Show more detail for errors --version     Show version
+      --version       Show version

-*Note:* The HTML files generated are not complete HTML documents.
-Rather, they are HTML snippets that you might put inside the `<body>` tag of an HTML document.
-(Providing a way to use a template file where we'd substitute the HTML generated would be a neat addition to this project.
+*Note:* The HTML generated is not a complete HTML document.
+Rather, it is a HTML snippet you might put inside the `<body>` tag of an HTML document.
+You can use a template file with the token `{{ MarkItHere }}` to create full HTML documents.
+The token will be replaced with the HTML generated for the Markdown.
-Feel free to submit a pull request!)

 Dependencies
 ------------